To serve our users, we have developed:

 Consider someone like Michael (see personas chapter).
 He's a student, so he doesn't have much money, and he's already in a business school anyway.
 He feels he needs more skills, so he's going to pick a few courses to learn more about programming.

-You should check out a video teaser to get a sense of the energy! 🌟
+Check out a video teaser to get a sense of the energy! 🌟

 A course is usually divided into parts and then chapters.
 For example, this course has three parts and thirteen chapters: